Cannabis Administration and Opportunity Act: History

+117th Congress

 On March 31, 2021, following New York legalization under the 2021 Marijuana Regulation and Taxation Act, Senate Majority Leader Chuck Schumer announced he would soon introduce a federal bill to deschedule cannabis, similar to his 2018 Marijuana Freedom and Opportunity Act.
 Sources told Politico and other media that a draft of the bill would be introduced on July 14.

 On July 14, 2021, Senator Schumer introduced a discussion draft of the bill.